Contact us: +61 8 8303 0961

 Office for Women

-Building on this strong history, the South Australian Government is committed to enabling women to reach their potential as leaders in every field while recognising, honouring and celebrating the achievements of our women leaders.
+The South Australian Government is dedicated to empowering women to realise their full potential as leaders across all sectors, while actively recognising, honouring, and celebrating the achievements of women leaders.

 Boards and committees